Our weekend arts and culture picks, from P!nk to the Baftas

 Oliver Beer: Albion Waves

 For this innovative exhibition, the 38-year-old artist and musician creates an “acoustic history of Britain over the past 2,000 years”, using visitors’ movements to “play” the ambient sounds of 28 historic pots as they move around the space.
 These vessels have created their own paintings, with their soundwaves shifting pigment across canvas.
-London Mithraeum, until 15 July
+London Mithraeum Bloomberg SPACE, until 15 July

 Mark Hudson, chief art critic